thanshaw02/fetch-receipt-processor-challenge/README.md

 Use the same GET `curl` command from the above section using the new id -- verify that `109` points are returned.

 You may do further testing my creating your own receipt objects, counting the points that receipt object should accrue, then sending that object to the POST endpoint and fetching the accruied points via the GET endpoint.
 If you run into any issues please feel free to make a comment in this repository or you can reach me by email add tylorjhanshaw@gmail.com.

+## Using the frontend

+- After running the backend Docker container and starting the frontend fill out the fields to create a `Receipt` object
+  - You will see error messages if a field is missing both in the main form and in the _add receipt items_ section
+- Verify that the _total_ field towards the bottom is correct based off of the items entered above
+- Click the `Submit Receipt` button to POST the receipt object to the backend
+  - You will see a success message towards the top of the form if the POST request was successful
+- Click the `View Receipt Points` button to view the accrued points for the submitted receipt

+**Note:**
+- You may submit as many receipt objects as you like, just make sure that the points accrued add up to the actual poinst accrued for the receipt

 # Final Thoughts